Common cyber attacks

 The goal of a DHCP starvation attack is to overwhelm the DHCP server with a flood of bogus DHCP requests, exhausting the pool of available IP addresses.
 This prevents legitimate clients from obtaining an IP address and essentially denies them access to the network.

-UDP flooding
+UDP Flooding

 In a direct UDP flooding attack, the attacker directly targets a victimβs server or host by flooding it with a high volume of UDP packets.
 Since UDP is connectionless, the target must process each incoming packet, consuming bandwidth, CPU, and memory.
 Attackers often spoof the source IP address to hide their identity and make mitigation harder.
-The goal is to exhaust the victimβs resources, causing slowdowns or a complete denial of service (DoS).
+The goal is to exhaust the victimβs resources, causing slowdowns or a complete DoS.
 Mitigation strategies include rate limiting UDP traffic, deploying firewalls to filter malicious packets, and using intrusion detection/prevention systems (IDS/IPS) to identify and block suspicious activity.
 Cloud-based DDoS protection services can also help absorb and disperse the attack traffic before it reaches the target.

 In a UDP Reflection/Amplification attack, the attacker does not target the victim directly.
 Instead, they send small, spoofed UDP requests (e.g., DNS or NTP queries) to publicly accessible servers, forging the victimβs IP as the source.
 These servers then respond with much larger replies, reflecting and amplifying the attack traffic toward the victim.
 The attacker leverages misconfigured servers as unwitting "proxies" to multiply the attackβs impact, potentially achieving 10xβ100x amplification with minimal effort.
 Mitigation strategies include disabling open DNS/NTP resolvers, implementing source IP validation, and using cloud-based scrubbing.

-HTTP flooding
+HTTP Flooding

-Ping of death
+Ping of Death

 Reflection and amplification

-DHCP poisoning
+DHCP Poisoning

-DHCP snooping is a security feature that helps prevent MITM attacks by identifying and discarding unauthorized DHCP messages, thereby stopping the attacker from establishing themselves as a fake server.
-DHCP snooping helps to prevent unauthorized DHCP servers from providing IP addresses to devices on a network.
-It does this by classifying ports on a switch as either trusted or untrusted.
-Untrusted ports are only allowed to forward DHCP discover messages.
+DHCP snooping prevents MITM attacks by identifying and discarding unauthorized DHCP messages, thereby stopping rogue servers from providing IP addresses to clients.
+It accomplishes this by classifying ports on a switch as either trusted or untrusted.
+Untrusted ports are only allowed to forward DHCP Discover messages.

-A DHCP server can only send DHCP offers and acknowledgements to ports that are trusted.
+A DHCP server can send DHCP offers and acknowledgements only to ports that are trusted.
 If a DHCP server tries to send a DHCP offer or acknowledgement to an untrusted port, the switch will drop the packet.
 This helps to prevent unauthorized DHCP servers from providing IP addresses to devices on the network.

 A further illustration of the DHCP poisoning attack (also covering DHCP snooping configuration and verification): A spurious DHCP server and a malicious MITM

-ARP spoofing
+ARP Spoofing

 ARP spoofing, also known as ARP poisoning, is a MITM attack that allows attackers to intercept communication between network devices.
 In this kind of attack the attacker places himself between the source and destination to eavesdrop on communications or to modify traffic before it reaches the destination.
-Mitigation: Dynamic ARP Inspection (DAI).

 The attacker sends fake ARP replies (gratuitous ARP) to associate their own MAC address with someone elseβs IP address (e.g., the gatewayβs IP).
 The attacker spoofs the source IP address of the target device as their own (impersonates a legitimate IP address).
 This tricks other devices into sending traffic intended for the victimβs IP to the attackerβs MAC instead.